 The Ortelius (91.24m in length) is a modern, safe, comfortable, ice-strengthened vessel, like a floating wilderness lodge.
 It is ideally suited for remote and polar exploration.
 Originally named Marina Svetaeva, she was built in Poland in 1989, and served as a special purpose vessel for the Russian Academy of Sciences.
+The

-The Ortelius makes a great expedition vessel for polar expeditions with lots of deck space and a large bridge open to passengers.
-As the number of passenger and our own leaders is limited to 108, flexibility assures maximum wildlife opportunities.
+Ortelius makes a great expedition vessel for polar expeditions with lots of deck space and a large bridge open to passengers, as well as en suite facilities in every cabin.
+As the number of passengers and our own leaders is limited to 108, flexibility assures maximum wildlife opportunities.